translate/pootle/docs/server/upgrading.rst

 This page is divided in three sections.
 The first one lists some previous tasks that should be performed before upgrading.
-The second section includes a detailed list of steps to follow to actually perform the upgrade.
+The second section includes a detailed list of steps to actually perform the upgrade.
 The third one suggests some possible tasks to fine tune the setup after upgrading.

 .. _upgrading#previous-tasks: